 Definition of the Statute of Limitations

-The statute of limitations is a law that sets the maximum period for you to start a lawsuit.
+The statue of limitations is a law that sets the maximum period for you to start a lawsuit.
 This, in relation to personal injury law, means that a person must file their claim within a certain period from the date on which the injury occurred or was discovered.

 The length varies depending on jurisdiction and type of claim, ranging from one to six years.